Designing Experience

 The Problem

-Existing documentation practices weren’t designed to support:
+Existing documentation didn't support:

-• Multi-stage design review and approval
+Multi-stage design reviews and approvals

-• Clear separation between research, design, and development context
+Clear separation between research, design, and development context

-• Fast, reliable review across design, product, and engineering
+Fast, reliable review across design, product, and engineering

 Governance